maxmunday/maxmunday.github.io/_posts/2016-04-26-getting-a-start-in-information-security.md

 layout: post
 title: "Getting a Start in Information Security"
 date: 2016-04-26
-description: "Courses and tutorials I have done to begin my career in information security."
+description: "Courses and tutorials to begin a career in information security."
 number: "0x02"
 ---
 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-